azurenoops/terraform-azurerm-overlays-management-spoke/README.md

 ## Linking Hub Private DNS Zone

-This module facilitates to link the spoke VNet to private DNS preferably created by Hub Module.
-To create a link to private DNS zone, set the domain name of the private DNS zone with variable `private_dns_zone_name`.
-This will always set automatic registration of records to `true`.
+This module facilitates to link the spoke VNet to private DNS preferably created by Spoke Module.
+To create a link to private DNS zone, set the domain name of the private DNS zone with variable `private_dns_zones`.
+If you want to link multiple private DNS zones, set the argument `private_dns_zones = ["privatelink.blob.core.windows.net", "privatelink.file.core.windows.net"]`

 ## Recommended naming and tagging conventions